koding/kdlearn/guides/installing-ionic-framework.md

 ## Step 3 - Create your Ionic application

-Now you can create you application using the following command:
+Now you can create your application using the following command:

 ```
 sudo ionic start myApp
 ```

-## Step 4 - Navigate to myApp directory
+## Step 4 - Navigate to the myApp directory

-To be able to run you application, first you need to navigate to your application directory:
+To be able to run you application, first you'll need to navigate to your application directory:

 ```
 cd myApp